Sathwik-007/Student-Database-Management-System/README.md

             - In adminInterface.py, line: 213, 214
     3) All profile photos must be png format.
     4) In admin page, all details will be updated along with profile photos as well, but what profile pic is being updated is not shown to admin.

+This application works really well.
+However, there is always room for improvement ;)